mgurley/inav/README.md

 - PostgreSQL 8.3.4 or higher.
 Database server.
 Available at: http://www.postgresql.org/download/
 - Jruby 1.4.0 or higher.
 Java-implementation of the Ruby programming language.
 Available at: http://jruby.org/download

-Currently, the application is limited to running under Apache and PostgreSQL.
-This limitation will be be lifted in future releases.
+Currently, the application is limited to running under the Tomcat application server and PostgreSQL database server.
+These limitations will be be lifted in future releases.

 # Installation Steps